MichaelDavisBaskaran/FlightPlanner/README.md

 1. Extract provided zip file to directory of your choosing.
 2. In terminal/command prompt, run this command: npm install -g @angular/cli
-3. move to directory where file extracted. ( something like this C:\your path\FlightPlanner-main\FlightPlanner-main)
+3. move to directory where file extracted. ( something like this C:\your path\FlightPlanner-Group-44\FlightPlanner-main)
 4. run npm install
 5. npm install @auth0/angular-jwt
 7. Try running ng help to make sure angular cli is up and running in your project directory